SmartlyDressedGames/Unturned-Docs/assets/curated-items.rst

 #. | Skins with custom models should generally respect the original item's silhouette.
 Be mindful that attachments (such as barrels, tacticals, sights, and grips) should still work on the custom model *and* look good.

 #. | Cosmetics should avoid potentially confusing players.
-This can seem broad, but what we tend to look at is: (1) if it doesn't look like the player is wearing an item (e.g., a hat that looks like hair with no additional details), or (2) if it looks like end-game loot (often, this means military-grade equipment).
+For example: if a hat looks like hair, it should have some additional accessory or detail to help distinguish it as a cosmetic.
+Otherwise, it would look like the player isn't wearing any item at all.

 #. | Only use copyrighted content, trademarks, or other intellectual property that belongs to you.
 We cannot put other people's intellectual property into our game.